-- have a tight iliotibial band
+- Have a tight iliotibial band

-- have legs that are not the same length
+- Have legs that are not the same length

-- run on sloped surfaces
+- Run on sloped surfaces

-- run in shoes with a lot of wear on the outside of the heel
+- Run in shoes with a lot of wear on the outside of the heel

 What are the symptoms?

-This problem causes pain on the outer side of the knee.
+The main symptom is pain on the outer side of the knee.